-- The team that brings you this publication experimented with a four-day workweek for nine weeks this past summer.
+- The team that brings you this publication experimented with a four-day workweek for nine weeks in summer 2021.

 - The sky did not fall!
 In fact, we maintained or improved on our key performance metrics and felt an improved sense of wellbeing.